 Functional Material Dynamics

-To this end, research in our group targets breakthroughs in material discovery for disruptive energy technologies.
-We employ a powerful interdisciplinary approach, which combines in-house design and synthesis of tailored materials with advanced spectroscopic characterization of their dynamic processes.
-This powerful combination facilitates ground-breaking advances in material functionality, while also opening fascinating new avenues to explore fundamental physical phenomena with relevance for energy applications.
+To this end, we employ a powerful interdisciplinary approach, which combines in-house design and synthesis of tailored materials with characterization of their ultrafast dynamics using state-of-the art optical spectroscopies.
+This powerful combination facilitates ground-breaking advances in material function and device concepts, while further opening fascinating opportunities to explore fundamental physico-chemical phenomena.

 Im Neuenheimer Feld 229